beamnarak/discord-central-lab/README.md

 # discord-central-lab

-This bot help you convert number from decimal(max:256) to binary. just type `@@` and follow with number you want to convert.
+This bot helps you convert number from decimal(max:256) to binary. just type `@@` and follow with number you want to convert.

 for example:<br>